VirgilSecurity/virgil-ratchet-x/README.md

 - Next, use your application's business logic to share the encrypted ticket with the group chat participants.

 ### Join the Group Chat
-Now, when we have the group chat created, other participants can join this chat using the group chat ticket.
+Now, when we have the group chat created, other participants can join the chat using the group chat ticket.

 - First, we have to decrypt the encrypted ticket